Jannich113/EmbeddedLinux_project/readme.md

   sudo apt intall php
 ```

-Copy the **html** folder from this git repository, and replace the current html directory at the location:
+Copy the **webserver_files** folder from this git repository, and replace the current html directory at the location:
 /var/www/ with this one.

 Making the webserver user 'www-data' the owner of those files and granting the 'waterio' user write access to the files.